Kassandraeam/assemble-prime-solo-project/notepad.md

 and then run monday through the intersectMany function, and then set another state?
 Maybe like commonMonday, setCommonMonday?

 Will probably have to make a reducer because it's not being stored anywhere after the query gets the information.

+only grabbing the last entry.
+I think I have to do the transactional sql for the times too.
 </div>

 <div day=09/15/22 0715>

 <div day=09/15/22 1914>

 <script borked handleSubmit>